nav13n/deeprl/navigation/Report.md

 The `dqn()` function contains the implementation of the following DQN Learning Algorithm:
 1. Fill the Replay Buffer
 2. For each episode
-    a) Find an action using Epsilon Greedy Policy
+    - Find an action using Epsilon Greedy Policy
-    b) Evaluate the next state and reward by performing the action on the environment
+    - Evaluate the next state and reward by performing the action on the environment
-    c) Add the Action-State pair in replay buffer
+    - Add the Action-State pair in replay buffer
-    d) Update the prediction QNetwork, and for every fourth run update the traget QNetwork.
+    - Update the prediction QNetwork, and for every fourth run update the traget QNetwork.
-    Repeat steps till the game is over (done = true)
+    - Repeat steps till the game is over (done = true)

 #### Deep Q Network
 The Deep Q Network approximates the value function.
 It has been implemented as `QNetwork` class.
 The implementation contains a simple three layered feed forward network.
 The input layer has 37 units, the two hidden layers have 64 units each and the output layer has 4 units, one for each action.